mitmedialab/SAR-opal-base/README.md

 Note that if you try to build this project, the Newtonsoft.Json dll appears to be missing, so I copied over the prebuilt dll from bin/Debug.

+The tablet app will try to connect to the IP address or host name specified in the websocket_config file.
+Note that if this address does not exist on the network, there is a 90s timeout before it'll give up trying (hardcoded in the library, so one could patch the library to change the timeout length if one so desires).
+If the address does exist but if you've forgotten to start rosbridge_server, the connection will be refused.

 ### MiniJSON
 [MiniJSON] (https://gist.github.com/darktable/1411710 "miniJSON") is a pretty basic C# JSON encoder and decoder.
 It can serialize and deserialize JSON strings, which are sent to and received from the ROS rosbridge_server.
 I've used the code mostly as-is, with one or two of the bug fixes listed in the comments on the github gist page added in.